Building with Structural Insulated Panels Requires Less Skilled Labor

 May 13, 2019

-Labor shortage in the housing industry continues to rise, despite an improving economy.
+The skilled labor shortage in the housing industry continues to rise, despite an improving economy.
 According to a report from the National Association of Home Builders, 84% of builders reported seeing a shortage in labor availability in 2018.
 In turn, that drives up the costs up to 83% and making it difficult to complete projects 73% of the time.

 That number has risen every year since 2012.
-This scarcity in labor has led to higher labor costs across the housing industry and higher home costs overall.
+This scarcity in skilled labor has led to higher costs across the housing industry and higher home costs overall.
 In the last five years, median home prices have risen 30%.

-The Traditional Choice: Stick-built and Modular
+The Traditional Choice: Stick-built and Modular Homes

 The cost of traditional stick-built homes, unsurprisingly, is significantly affected by labor availability.
 Stick-built homes are assembled entirely on-site.
 Walls, roofs, and floor trusses must be framed out on the home’s permanent foundation.
 The process is extremely labor-intensive and usually expensive.